celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/metadata.md

 * **Keybase User Claim** - Accounts can make claims on [Keybase](https://keybase.io) usernames.
 This claim is verifiable by signing a message with the account and hosting it on the publicly accessible path of the Keybase file system.

-Future Claims we hope to support soon:
+In the future ContractKit may support other types of claim, including:

 * **Twitter User Claim** - Accounts can make claims on [Twitter](https://twitter.com/) usernames.
 This claim is verifiable by signing a message with the account and posting it as a tweet.
 Any client can verify the claim with a reference to the tweet in the claim.

 * **Domain Claim** - Accounts can make claims on domain names.
 This claim is verifiable by signing a message with the account and embedding it in a [TXT record](https://en.wikipedia.org/wiki/TXT_record).

-### Handling Metadata
+## Handling Metadata

 You can interact with metadata files easily through the [CLI](../../../command-line-interface/account.md), or in your own scripts, tools or DApps via [ContractKit](../../../developer-resources/contractkit/).
 Most commands require a node being available under `http://localhost:8545` to make view calls, and to modify metadata files, you'll need the relevant account to be unlocked to sign the files.